-- 1. The members of the judge's family members, domestic partners and their family members, business associates, employees, and clients may not exhibit at any competition in which he/she is adjudicating. - 2.
-An exhibitor shall not present horses in classes in which said horses are currently owned, trained, leased or have been sold within 90 days of the competition or event by the judge. - 3.
+- 1. The members of the judge's family, domestic partners and their family members, business associates, employees, employer(s), and clients may not exhibit at any competition in which he/she is serving as an official judge for the event. - 2.
+An exhibitor shall not present horses in classes in which said horses are currently owned, trained, leased or have been sold within 180 days of the competition or event by the judge. - 3.
 An exhibitor shall not seek nor receive assistance from a judge at a competition or event in which the judge is serving as an official. - 4.
-An exhibitor shall not compete at a competition or event which is officiated by a judge with whom the exhibitor, their immediate family, guardian or instructor has had financial transactions in connection with instruction, sales, purchase, lease, boarding, or training of horses. - 5.
-An exhibitor shall not invite an official to attend a show exhibitor's party or any other activity connected with a competition or event commencing the day before the official competition through the day following the competition. - 6.
-An exhibitor shall not invite the official judge(s) to the horse stabling area, with the intention to speak with owners, trainers, exhibitors or owner's representatives, nor to inspect or discuss any horse entered in the show before and during the official judging. - 7.
-An exhibitor and/or their representative shall not contact a judge prior to the competition or event to solicit opinions, discussion on the purchase, leasing, breeding or any other type of transaction as a means of creating a bias favoring said exhibitor.
+An exhibitor shall not present horses in a class in which the judge has assisted in the actual performance of the horse and/or the exhibitor within 180 days prior to or during the show to include instruction, boarding, training, farrier work, veterinarian services, or supplemental healthcare (such as, but not limited to, equine dentistry, massage, chiropractic care, therapy, etc). - 5.
+An exhibitor shall not compete at a competition or event which is officiated by a judge with whom the exhibitor, their immediate family, guardian or instructor has had transactions (compensated or not) in connection with instruction, sales, purchase, lease, boarding, training, farrier work, veterinarian services, or supplemental healthcare (such as, but not limited to, equine dentistry, massage, chiropractic care, therapy, etc) for horses within the past 180 days. - 6.
+An exhibitor shall not invite an official to attend a show exhibitor's party or any other activity connected with a competition or event commencing the day before the official competition through the day following the competition. - 7.
+An exhibitor shall not invite the official judge(s) to the horse stabling area, with the intention to speak with owners, trainers, exhibitors or owner's representatives, nor to inspect or discuss any horse entered in the show before, during, and after the conclusion of the show, including each day of a multiple day show.

+8. An exhibitor and/or their representative shall not contact a judge prior to the competition or event to solicit opinions, discussion on the purchase, leasing, breeding or any other type of transaction as a means of creating a bias favoring said exhibitor, their horse, their representative, and their affiliated owners and breeders.